sonic-net/DASH/dash-pipeline/bmv2/README.md

 - `objects`: Space separated list of SAI object type this value accepts.
 When set, we force this value to be a SAI object id, and generate a corresponding SAI tag in SAI APIs: `@objects <list>`.
 - `isreadonly`: When set to "true", we generate force this value to be read-only in SAI API using: `@flags READ_ONLY`, otherwise, we generate `@flags CREATE_AND_SET`.
 It cannot be used with `iscreateonly`.
 - `iscreateonly`: When set to "true", we generate force this value to be create-only in SAI API using: `@flags CREATE_ONLY`, otherwise, we generate `@flags CREATE_AND_SET`.
 It cannot be used with `isreadonly`.
+- `ismandatory`: When set to "true", we generate force this value to be mandatory in SAI API using: `@flags MANDATORY_ON_CREATE`.
+It cannot be used with `isreadonly`.
 - `skipattr`: When set to "true", we skip this attribute in SAI API generation.

 #### `@SaiCounter`: Counters